Stephanie Nur

 Stephanie Nur is an Austrian-Syrian actress.
 She is known for her roles in 1883, My Big Fat Greek Wedding 3, Lioness, and Mary.

 Biography

 Nur was born in Cairo, Egypt to an Austrian father and a Syrian mother.

 Nur played the character Jenny in the Austrian drama Risse im Beton.
 In 2021, she played the character Melodi in the first two episodes of Yellowstone-prequel 1883.
 She also played the Syrian refugee Qamar in My Big Fat Greek Wedding 3.

 She may be best known for her role as Aaliyah Amrohi in Lioness.
-She received a positive review for her depiction of a wealthy Arabic woman, as well as her portrayal of the sapphic relationships between her and the protagonist.
+She received a positive review for her depiction of a wealthy, Middle Eastern woman, as well as her portrayal of the sapphic relationship between her and the protagonist.

 In 2024, she portrayed Salome I in the film Mary.